-Mere knowledge of how a computer program works is ruinous to one’s ability to model novice users perceive and reason about how the interface because it primes us to the “right” mental model.
+Knowledge of how a computer program works is inherently ruinous to one’s ability to model novice user behavior.
+It is difficult for a programmer to understand how a novice user perceives and reasons about an interface because the very knowledge of the interface sets a programmer’s mind to the “right” format.
 Usability testing is a way for us test our understanding of how users think.

 Good usability engineers use the cheapest prototype possible, the favorite being paper prototypes.
 The engineer draws rough sketches of the UI and then acts as the computer, swapping out new pages as the user navigates through the prototype.
 Paper prototypes are favored for two reasons: